Mobina-Karimi/Basic-Projects/README.md

 ### 6. Login Forms
 A collection of user login forms built with various styling approaches using HTML, CSS, and JavaScript.
 Each form includes fields such as username/email and password, with additional features like show/hide password, social media login buttons, responsive design and... .
 The loginforms folder contains multiple styled versions of login forms created to practice and showcase different UI/UX design patterns.

+### 7. Blog

+A dynamic and modern blog web application built with React and powered by Hygraph API.
+This app displays blog posts, author profiles, and user comments by fetching and rendering real-time content from the headless CMS.
+It features a clean, responsive UI optimized for readability and interaction.